mbardia/mbardia/README.md

 # Hi, I'm Manasvi 👋

 ## 🌟 About Me
-I’m a Junior studying Computer Science at the University of Michigan who loves building **end-to-end systems** — from scalable backends and databases to data pipelines and ML-powered features.
-I’m passionate about using technology to turn ideas into impactful real-world solutions.
+I’m a Junior studying Computer Science at the University of Michigan, passionate about building intelligent systems at the intersection of AI, distributed systems, and scalable software infrastructure.
+In my free time, I love reading, dancing, and trying new foods.

-Outside of code, I thrive in collaborative environments, enjoy working with diverse teams, and love tackling problems with a builder’s mindset.

 ---

 ## 🛠 Skills
-**Languages:** Python, Java, SQL, C++, JavaScript
+**Languages:** Go, Python, Java, SQL, C++, JavaScript
 **Frameworks:** Flask, React, Node.js, Express
 **Databases:** PostgreSQL, Supabase
 **Other:** Git, Docker, REST APIs, System Design